TwirlingGoddess/github-intro/README.md

 lesson plan man

-this is a collection of screenshots to
+this is a collection of screenshots to practice